 University Housing.
-Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing may be subject to deferred housing suspension, a \$300 fine, and additional sanctions, including a room change without a refund.
-Upon a second offense, an individual may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.
+Any student found responsible for violating this policy, regardless of where the incident occurred, while living in university housing may be subject to a \$150 fine, and additional sanctions, including education and a room change without a refund.
+Upon a second offense, an individual may be subject to a \$300 fine, and additional sanctions such as education and a room change without a refund.
+Upon a third offense, a student may be suspended without a refund from university housing for a period of at least one (1) year and subject to an additional \$300 fine.

-Where a student has received an official warning regarding suspected drug use, including but not limited to reported marijuana odor in or around their residence, a student may be found responsible for violating the university's drug use policy and subject to additional sanctions, including room change without a refund.
+Where a student has received an official warning regarding suspected drug use, including but not limited to reported cannabis odor in or around their residence, a student may be found responsible for violating the university's drug use policy and subject to additional sanctions, including room change without a refund.
 Upon a second report of suspected drug use, a student may be subject to a \$150 fine, housing probation, and/or additional disciplinary action.